28 November 2009

 LEISURE TEA

-With DH and 2 older daughters away tracking in Nepal, I took the 2 youngest to shopping followed by leisure lunch and tea.
+With DH and 2 older daughters away tracking in Nepal, I took the 2 young ones to shopping followed by leisure lunch and tea.
 We ordered a promotional high-tea special which included choice of tea and a plate of fresh scones and sandwiches, plus 2 cold drinks.

 Snow Tea - Complete with milk and sugar